SillyDev2026/NanoNum/README.md

 -- 1e308
 ```

-These are carrier limits for layer metadata.
-They are not the maximum mathematical value NanoNum can describe.
+These values limit the metadata carriers, not the mathematical magnitude NanoNum can represent.

-Huge values are represented symbolically through log, layer, and log-layer records rather than trying to materialize the entire number as an IEEE-754 double.

 Examples: